FADO: Feedback-Aware Double COntrolling Network for Emotional Support Conversation: Approach

-Then, the read gates are utilized to read from context or strategy, respectively.
-To make a trade-off between the original information and the updated information, the residual connection is introduced.
+The read gates are utilized to read information from the context or strategy.
+Then, to make a trade-off between the original information and the updated information, the residual connection is introduced.
 The above process is described as:

 where $\boldsymbol{o'} \!\in\! \mathbb{R}^{l}$, $\boldsymbol{h'_t} \!\in\! \mathbb{R}^{d}$, $\alpha$ and $\beta$ are two hyper-parameters for controlling the weight.